 Have a support person available that you and your employees can contact.
-If you do not have a human resources department or an employee assistance program, you can nominate a person who can be trusted to keep confidentiality and remain objective.
+If you do not have a human resources department.
+Or, an employee help program.
+You can nominate a trusted person to keep confidentiality and remain impartial.

-Employers, conducting visual checks on workstation setup for work health and safety are a good idea:
+It is a good idea for Employers, to conduct visual checks on workstation setup for work health and safety

-As an employer, it would be wise to visually check the employee’s workstation at home set up.
-You can do that by Zoom, photo’s or using Facebook Facetime or have your employees record a short video of their setup.
-At least then, you will have some evidence of the work setup of your employees for your records and that you have done what you can, to minimise risks.
-Further, you might need to provide some support to your employees to obtain any needed office furniture, such as being able to pick up their office chair for the duration of working from home.
+As an employer, it would be wise to check the employee’s workstation set up at home.
+You can do that by Zoom, photo’s or using Facebook Facetime.
+Or, have your employees record a short video of their setup.
+Then, you will have some evidence of the work setup of your employees for your records.
+Also, to prove that you have done what you can, to minimise risks.
+Further, you might need to provide some support to your employees.
+To get any needed office furniture.
+Such as, being able to pick up their office chair for the duration of working from home.

-These are just a few quick tips to help take care of yourself and/or your employees while working from home and minimise any work health and safety risks.
+These are a few quick tips to help take care of yourself and/or your employees while working from home.
+And minimise any work health and safety risks.
 I hope you found these helpful.
-If you would like to learn more and obtain support, get in touch.
+If you would like to learn more and get support, contact me.